Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 - Your Armour Class is reduced by 2.
 - Any damage you received is reduced by 2.
-- You have :d20-disadv:**Disadvantage** on Strength, Dexterity, and Constitution saving throw.
+- You have :d20-disadv: **Disadvantage** on Strength, Dexterity, and Constitution Saving Throw.
 - You can't willingly move away from a hostile creature.